 Valeria Savinykh vs. Varvara Gracheva: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-On Monday, Valeria Savinykh (No. 164 in the world) takes on Varvara Gracheva (No. 48) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.
+In a match scheduled for Tuesday, Varvara Gracheva (No. 48 in rankings) will face Valeria Savinykh (No. 164) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!